codespin-ai/scratchpad-js/README.md

 - If the user asks for the output of a command, you may print the output of execute_command verbatim in a markdown codeblock.
 - Of course, if you know the sizes of files you're requesting (via a previous 'ls' for example), you don't need to ask every time.
 - Use batch commands when you know a fixed sequence of commands needs to be executed.
 This saves API costs and time.
+- Use write_batch_files when writing multiple small files at once to reduce API calls.
 ```

 ## License